Ndoradoumngue/basic-rails-lead-app/README.md

 * Go to the link shown in your terminal to access the app (mostly localhost:3000)

+Run test

+* Open a terminal (if not yet opened) and navigate to the project directory by typing the command Cd <directory name>

+* Run the command 'rspec'

 General Asumptions
 We made the asumption that:
 * You have ruby (v 2.2.2 or higher) installed in your computer